teamHdata606/DATA_606/README.md

 IsHoliday

-### Steps taken before Performing Eexploratory Data Analysis.
+### Steps taken before Performing Exploratory Data Analysis.
 * Merging the existing three datasets into one.
 * Considering records which are having positive weekly_sales.
 * Merging the markdown columns into one unified column.